greaselovely/KineticLull/README.md

 bash setup.sh
 ```

-The setup script handles virtual environment creation, dependency installation, database setup, Nginx + Gunicorn configuration, and systemd service creation.
+The setup script handles Python 3.13 install (if missing), virtual environment creation, dependency installation, database setup, Nginx + Gunicorn configuration, and systemd service creation.
 It will prompt for the IP or FQDN the application will be accessible at.

 **Deployment architecture**: Fresh installs use Nginx for SSL termination, static file serving, security headers, and API rate limiting.
 Gunicorn runs behind Nginx on `127.0.0.1:8000`.